How to build a profitable podcast.

 Do you have to give a detailed description of every sentence?
 No.

 The flexibility that comes with keeping your script succinct is enjoyable.
 When speaking, you can choose to use different words to describe various situations.
-As much as needed, try to include the keywords you need in your script but leave room for developing them.

 If you have unique signs and marks that help you remember the next line of action, you should use them in your script.

-Topic 1: Time frame
+Topic 1: Title

 Segue (could be a phrase, sound effect, effect, or music clip)

-Topic 2: Time frame
+Topic 2: Title

-Recap of show
+Recap of the core message

 Although it doesn't have to be a word for word, you want to have a script as a guide to help you stay on track and keep you focused while also giving you a chance to be creative, and flexible.

 Own your script, write as you deem fit, and take your listeners on the journey with you through your episodes...